Updated: Sep 12

 A part of me wanted to go home because I felt at a penultimate high with what I had learned and experienced over the journey so far.
-A part of me was starting to feel really emotional in a bit of a negative way.
 This did not mean that I figured everything out with myself or with life, living and healing; but, if I was looking for inspiration for strength and resilience, I found it on Lesvos.
 Maybe I found just enough to start over and re-kindle my connection with life.
-Maybe I really just wanted to finally go home and start to solve problems because the intense connectivity with death had started to subside.
 Anyhow, this was to say that I left Lesvos with a lot to think about before going home.

 Even now, a few legs later, I am still processing everything with very little time left I feel.
 I only have one month left in this journey.
 But, maybe the ‘journey’ continues even if it is not on the road.
 Or, maybe the ‘road’ becomes something else.
 I need to figure this all out, but I am allowing fear to hold me back.

-So, from there, a long journey ensued to get to Yemen.
-I booked a horrendous series of flights that started in Jeddah at 7am in the morning, and rolled me into a ‘hotel’ in Oman at almost 1 am the next day.
-I will not go into the details, but I experienced nothing but anxiety that night from sheer disorientation and my first argument with the asshole with an attitude who manages said hotel.
-When I arrived in Muscat, I was already questioned a bunch about what I was going to do in Salalah.
+So, let's talk about Yemen.
+I booked a horrendous series of flights that started in Jeddah at 7am in the morning, and rolled me into Oman at almost 1 am the next day.
+When I arrived in Muscat, I was questioned a bunch about what I was going to do in Salalah.
 I was honest about going to Yemen, but that lead to more questioning.
-Anyhow, if a passport officer honestly looks at a passport in depth like this one did in Oman, I get it – there will be questions about why I would ever want to go to Yemen if I do not actually know anyone there.
-And, he spent a long time looking at my Iraq and Sudanese visas.
-My guess is that he probably thought I was something else.
+If a passport officer honestly looks at a passport in depth like this one did in Oman, I get it – there will be questions about why I would ever want to go to Yemen if I do not actually know anyone there.

 The drive from Salalah to Al Ghaydeh was quite frankly a nightmare.
 A man rolls up in a non-descript pick-up truck.
 He does not speak any English, and he flashes my passport photo to me on his phone.
 That is quite literally my only connection that this is my ‘ride’.
 Throughout the entire drive, he mumbles a lot to himself with weird hand gestures, and then all of sudden speaks emphatically in Arabic while intensely staring at me instead of the steering wheel.
 Once in awhile he pats and strokes my head really aggressively.
 Gradually as the drive goes on, these ‘interactions’ become more and more inappropriate.
 He rubs my thigh.
 He claps my chest as if to reach for my heart, but I know it is to cop a feel of my chest.
-Too bad for him I am wearing a very heavily padded push-up bra.
-I try to keep my distance and curl up, and I consistently and aggressively say “la” because I know that means no. Some past experiential memories and nightmares flash through my brain, and I try to put myself into a ‘happy place’ because this is my ride.
+I try to keep my distance and I push him away as aggressively as I can when he comes too close.
+Some past experiential memories and nightmares flash through my brain, and I try to put myself into a ‘happy place’ because this is my ride.
 I have to trust this person because if I lose this ride I am literally stuck in the middle of nowhere with no familiarity of where to go, or a connection to find help.

 But, stepping back, let’s even start with why I wanted to go to Yemen in the first place.